Per Kristiansen: Active career

 Kristiansen won a bronze medal in the individual contest at the Norwegian Championships in 1956, and another bronze medal in 1957.
 He participated at the 1957 Nordic Championships, where he won a bronze medal in the individual contest.
 He was Norwegian Champion in relay in 1960 with the club IF Vestheim.
 In 1961 he became Norwegian Champion by winning the individual contest, beating Magne Lystad.
 In 1962 he participated in the winning relay team at the national championships for the second time.
-He competed at the very first European championships in Løten in 1962, where he placed fifteenth in the individual contest, and received a bronze medal in the relay (which was not part of the official championship).
+He competed at the very first European championships in Løten, Norway, in 1962, where he placed fifteenth in the individual contest, and received a bronze medal in the relay (which was not part of the official championship).
 In 1963 he won a bronze medal at the Nordic Championships in Karlstad.
 He received a silver medal in the relay event at the European Orienteering Championships in 1964 in Le Brassus, together with Ola Skarholt, Magne Lystad and Stig Berge.
 He also competed in the individual contest, where he placed fifteenth.